Discover Scotland : The lochs

 Understanding what a loch is

-Lochs - pronounced [lorr] not [lok] - are the lakes of Scotland.
-It is a body of fresh or salt water.
-The word " loch " comes from the Gaelic.
-To refer to a small loch, the term " lochan " is used.
-Lochs are formed by glaciers and are often located at the bottom of valleys, called glen.
+Lochs - pronounced [lorr] not [lok] - refer to the lakes of Scotland.
+It's a body of fresh or salt water.
+The word " loch " comes from Gaelic.
+To refer to a small loch, we use the term " lochan ".
+Lochs are the result of glacial formations and are often located at the bottom of valleys, known as glens.
 Some are used as water reservoirs and for power generation, and sea lochs can be used for fish farming.

 Biologists distinguish between different types of lochs: